nvim-treesitter/nvim-treesitter/README.md

 ## Supported Languages

-For treesitter to work, we need to use query files such as those you can find in `queries/{lang}/{locals,highlights,textobjects}.scm`
+For `nvim-treesitter` to work, we need to use query files such as those you can find in `queries/{lang}/{locals,highlights,textobjects}.scm`

 We are looking for maintainers to write query files for their languages.